Emily Hoffman: Early life and family

 Emily Key Hoffman was born in 1876 to the lawyer George H. Hoffmann and his wife, Mary Martin Ellis.
 Both of her parents were members of prominent families with roots in Colonial Virginia and Maryland that were part of the planter class.
 On her father's side, she was a relative of the Key family of Maryland and a cousin of Francis Scott Key.
 Her paternal great-grandfather was Philip Barton Key, a chief justice and U.S. congressman.
-Her paternal great-great grandfather was Governor George Plater of Maryland.
+Her paternal great-great-grandfather was Governor George Plater of Maryland.
 On her mother's side, Hoffman was a relative of the Washington family, descending from one of George Washington's brothers.
 Her maternal grandfather, John Washington Ellis, made a fortune as a partner of a wholesale dry goods firm in Cincinnati, and was a co-founder of the First National Bank of Cincinnati.

-Hoffman's family was recognized as part of Caroline Schermerhorn Astor's The Four Houndred, an elite group of New York high society during the Gilded Age.
+Hoffman's family was recognized as part of Caroline Schermerhorn Astor's The Four Hundred, an elite group of New York high society during the Gilded Age.
 In 1886 they were added to the Social Register.
 Hoffman grew up in wealth and privilege at her family's home on West Fiftieth Street in Manhattan, just off of Fifth Avenue, and at their summer "cottage", called Stone Acre, on Bellevue Avenue in Newport, Rhode Island, which was built by her grandfather in 1882.
 Hoffman's father died in 1885, after which she was reared by her widowed mother.
 At the age of sixteen, she was sent to Brearley School to complete her education.